7 Warning Signs of Fibroids

-If they grow very fast, however, they should be monitored by a gynecologist.
-There are some warning signs for fibroids that will indicate that something is wrong.
+Although fibroids are usually benign, if they grow fast, they should be monitored by a gynecologist.
+There are some warning signs of fibroids which can indicate something might be wrong.

 What are fibroids?